 Join our efforts to bring better government to our county, state, and nation

-We hope you'll consider joining Indivisible DuPage.
-Meanwhile, why not volunteer to help progressive candidates by putting a sign in your yard, talking to neighbors, meet and greet hosting, phone banking, data entry, event coordination, social media creation, or fundraising?
+We hope you'll consider joining our group of volunteers here at Indivisible DuPage.
+It's free and there are no obligations or dues.
+Click here to send us an email.
+Meanwhile, please help progressive candidates in April by putting a sign in your yard, talking to neighbors, meet and greet hosting, phone banking, data entry, event coordination, social media creation, or fundraising.

 Democrats were elected in historic numbers because your parents' Republican party is gone

 Did you know that Theodore Roosevelt founded the National Park System, Richard Nixon created the EPA, Ronald Reagan legalized four million immigrants, and George Bush gave us Medicare drug coverage?

 In an appearance at Benedictine University in Lisle, longtime Wisconsin talk show host Charlie Sykes decried how the party of "family values" had come to embrace a man like Donald Trump.

 The author of How the Right Lost Its Mind was particularly scornful of politicians who abandon their principles and enable a President who seems at odds with everything the Party of Lincoln once stood for.